Skip to content

 Workers' compensation means insurance that covers medical expenses and wage replacement for workers who suffer injuries or are disabled.

-The construction industry has the highest number of workers’ compensation claims because of the high risk of injury.
-Accidents occur due to the nature of construction work, which includes physically demanding tasks, outdoor conditions, constantly shifting job sites, and short project deadlines.
-These factors cause costly workers’ compensation claims, such as medical treatment, permanent disability, or time away from work because of suffering from an injury.
+The construction industry has the highest number of workers' compensation claims because of the high risk of injury.
+Physically demanding tasks, outdoor conditions, shifting job sites, and tight deadlines all contribute to costly claims covering medical treatment, permanent disability, or lost time.

 Time and attendance management